coreBOS/BudgetControlPerspective/README.md

 One approach is to create three Budgets and apply the same technique as the previous example.
 In this case, what is different is that we have to make three payment allocations one for each part of the same invoice payment record.
 So the distribution is on the payment, each project has its own allocation and budget item, not a shared one.

-Another approach is to use the From-To fields on the project allocation.
-So, just like the previous example, we have one budget, one budget item, one payment allocation, and three project allocations, the only thing that changes is the from and to dates.
+Another approach is to use the From-To fields on the budget item allocation.
+So, just like the previous example, we have one budget, three budget items, one payment allocation, and three project allocations (one for each budget item).
+The from and to dates on each budget item determine the allocation of expenses and incomes.
+Each budget item has a total income corresponding to the distribution indicated by the client for each project.
 These dates will be taken into consideration when transaction allocation and time control registers are created.

 **Working on a project with payments in the future**

 The typical use case is when we start a project with a predefined payment plan.
 We have to implement a feature that will take 3 months to develop and we will get paid, 30% at the start, %30 after the first two months, and %40 at the end of the project.

 We create one budget, one budget item with the total project amount as the estimated income and set an estimated expense (salaries and other resources the project may need).
 As we purchase goods and pay salaries we make payment allocations that will increment the real expenses and as we get paid we allocate payments against the real income.
 If we are tracking time on the project we will also be able to see the time being spent.

+We could also create two Sales Orders, set the recurring invoice on each one to create an invoice for us on the dates established for each payment and create a Transaction Budget Allocation for each one.
+That way the real income would be calculated based on the whole income.

+Another option would be to create payment records marked as "not paid" with the dates in the future and allocate those to the budget item.

 **Marketing Plan Budget**